 Back in summer 2020, I received a sample packs of both the Freddo Delicato and Freddo Intenso capsules, and I remember really liked one of them a lot, but I never thought at the time to order a sleeve, since they were intended for ice but I normally drink my coffee black and using hot water.
 So I thought I would order a sleeve of each and try them out and plus write a review of each.
 The Freddo Intenso is the one I really liked a lot.

 The Nespresso Freddo Intenso when brewed as an espresso without any ice (or hot water) has an extremely nice aroma.
-It has toasted / cereal notes to it, and the aroma is very powerful and lasts.
+It has toasted / cereal and light floral notes to it, and the aroma is very powerful and lasts.
 The aroma almost reminds of lightly scented flowers.
-It has a nice thin crema which lasts.
+It has a nice thin to medium crema which lasts.